ryanrozanitis/Firewall-and-Site-to-Site-VPN-Configuration/README.md

 # Firewall-and-Site-to-Site-VPN-Configuration
-A project I completed at NJIT.
+A project I completed in grad school.
 Goes over how to set up pfSense firewalls in a client-server relationship over the internet.

 ## About
 This project uses 4 VMs created in VirtualBox, a client, a server, and 2 pfSense firewalls.
 The client and the server were on two different subnets.
 The client and the server were only allowed to communicate through a third, mock "Internet" subnet through the pfSense firewalls.
 Site to Site VPN can be configured in the pfSense firewalls.